IP to VPN Database

 # VPN Database Format

-The file format of the IP to VPN Database is in CSV format and contains the following fields:
+The file format of the IP to VPN Database is either in CSV or MMDB format and contains the following fields:

 • ipVersion - Either 4 (IPv4) or 6 (IPv6), determining the IP type of the network.